ESCAPE-WP2/DataLake-Crons/README.md

 ## Example of build and upload

 Every commit to the repo will trigger a CI/CD action which rebuilds the image and pushes it to https://hub.docker.com/u/projectescape, as specified in the .github/workflows/docker-image.yml file.
+The image will then be referenced in the K8s Cronjob specification in https://gitlab.cern.ch/escape-wp2/ew2c-kubernetes-cluster-configuration/-/tree/master/Crons (restricted access).

 If you want to run it manually: